The 5 Best RV Toilets – Quality, Comfort, Performance

 • Rough-in: 7.625 inches

-Thetford advices that you use their approved products to take care of the toilet to prevent discoloration, leaks and bad odors.
+Thetford advises that you use their approved products to take care of the toilet to prevent discoloration, leaks, and bad odors.
 The Aqua Magic V toilet comes with a 3-year warranty.

 Factor Aqua Magic V Aqua Magic Style Plus